Free Video Event: Decoding Deception - Revealing Reality by the Scriptures and the Spirit

 Add new comment

-daily word - judge not
+daily word - presence

 Dale Cresap's picture